Diaper

-A diaper (/ˈdaɪpər/, North American English) or a nappy (British English, Australian English, and Hiberno-English) is a type of underwear that allows the wearer to urinate or defecate without using a toilet, by absorbing or containing waste products to prevent soiling of outer clothing or the external environment.
+A diaper (/ˈdaɪpər/, North American English) or a nappy (British English, Australian English, Hiberno-English) is a type of underwear that allows the wearer to urinate or defecate without using a toilet, by absorbing or containing waste products to prevent soiling of outer clothing or the external environment.
 When diapers become wet or soiled, they require changing, generally by a second person such as a parent or caregiver.
 Failure to change a diaper on a sufficiently regular basis can result in skin problems around the area covered by the diaper.

 Diapers are made of cloth or synthetic disposable materials.
 Cloth diapers are composed of layers of fabric such as cotton, hemp, bamboo, microfiber, or even plastic fibers such as PLA or PU, and can be washed and reused multiple times.
 Disposable diapers contain absorbent chemicals and are thrown away after use.

 Diapers are primarily worn by infants, toddlers who are not yet toilet trained, and by children who experience bedwetting.
 They are also used by adults under certain circumstances or with various conditions, such as incontinence.
 Adult users can include those of advanced age, patients bed-bound in a hospital, individuals with certain types of physical or mental disability, and people working in extreme conditions, such as astronauts.
 It is not uncommon for people to wear diapers under dry suits.

 History

 Etymology

 The Middle English word diaper originally referred to a type of cloth rather than the use thereof; "diaper" was the term for a pattern of repeated, rhombic shapes, and later came to describe white cotton or linen fabric with this pattern.
-According to the Oxford Dictionary, it is a piece of soft cloth or other thick material that is folded around a baby’s bottom and between its legs to absorb and hold its body waste.
+According to the Oxford Dictionary, it is a piece of soft cloth or other thick material that is folded around a baby's bottom and between its legs to absorb and hold its body waste.
 The first cloth diapers consisted of a specific type of soft tissue sheet, cut into geometric shapes.
 The pattern visible in linen and other types of woven fabric was called "diaper".
 This meaning of the word has been in use since the 1590s in England.
 By the 19th century, baby diapers were being sewn from linen, giving us the modern-day reading of the word "diaper".
 This usage stuck in the United States and Canada following the British colonization of North America, but in the United Kingdom, the word "nappy" took its place.
 Most sources believe nappy is a diminutive form of the word napkin, which itself was originally a diminutive.